Sonnykimee/SQLiteLib/README.md

 ## Usage
 ### Commands ###
 **Note that the SQLiteLib is meant to be linked by other plugins or scripts.
-Commands are only meant to offer some convinience.**
+Commands are only meant to provide some convinience.**

 /sqlite - see /sqlite commands

 /sqlite connect <path> - Establish a DB connection to the DB file that is located in the path.
 The root of the path is where your server JAR file is located.
 If no file exists, then a new DB file will be created at that location.